119 (emergency telephone number): Sri Lanka

-The 1-1-9 emergency response system in Sri Lanka was established during the time of the Sri Lankan Civil War.
+The 1-1-9 Police Emergency Service is an emergency response system in Sri Lanka that was established during the Sri Lankan Civil War.
 It was established for the aid in battling terrorism by the means of helping civilians in the conflict, and also as a supportive tool in locating and preventing attacks by terrorists.
 But now, 119 has become the standard emergency telephone number for calling the police.
 When a caller dials 119, the request goes to the Police Emergency Division in Colombo, and will be diverted to the police station nearest to the caller's location, depending on the situation.
 Though mainly used to contact police, 119 calls can be placed to summon the Fire Brigade as well, whereas the call will be again diverted.
 The number is accessible from any part of the island on all telephone and cellular networks.

 Taiwan

 119 is recognised in Taiwan as the emergency telephone number for firefighters and ambulance services.
+As in Japan, the emergency telephone number for police is 110.